MewsSystems/gradle-azure-apk-publisher/README.md

 # Azure Storage Build Publisher

-With this plugin you can upload Android build via command line or Android Studio.
+With this plugin you can upload Android build to Azure Storage via command line or Android Studio.

 # Installation